mdipasqu13/Full-Stack-Meditation_App-Project/README.md

 * List of meditation audio options: A comprehensive database of audio background options that users can browse and choose from.
 * Filterable: Users can filter through audio options based on tag, category and duration, etc.
-* User Login: Secure login funcitonality for personalized user experience.
+* User Login: Secure login functionality for personalized user experience.
 * Calendar Feature: users can see and access their previous sessions stored in database.
 * Journal Feature: users can record their thoughts after each session, view, edit and delete them.